elbolt/neuroscales/README.md

 This repository contains Python and R scripts for preprocessing EEG data, analyzing evoked neurophysiological responses, and computing phase-locking value (PLV) across different linguistic timescales.
 The statistical analyses are performed using R.

-**Manuscript:** The data and analyses presented here are part of the manuscript "*Hearing and cognitive decline in aging differentially impact neural tracking of (non-)contextual natural speech across linguistic timescales*," currently in preparation.
+**Manuscript:** The data and analyses presented here are part of the manuscript "*Hearing and cognitive decline in aging differentially impact neural tracking of context-supported versus random speech across linguistic timescales*," currently in preparation.

 ## Repository Structure